Origin (comics): Sequel

 At 2013 San Diego Comic-Con, Marvel announced a sequel to the original limited series titled Origin II.
 Written by Kieron Gillen with art by Adam Kubert, brother of original artist Andy Kubert, the first issue was released in December 2013.

 In other media

-The film X-Men Origins: Wolverine, partially inspired by Origin, wherein James Howlett in 19th-century Canada discovers his mutant powers and Victor Creed is Logan's half brother.
+The prologue of the film X-Men Origins: Wolverine is partially inspired by Origin, where James Howlett in 19th-century Canada discovers his mutant powers after his father's murder and Victor Creed is Logan's half brother.

 In the video game X-Men Origins: Wolverine, a trivia caption on the loading screens says Victor Creed's nickname as a boy was "Dog".